 Please contact your hauler with this question.

-What if my hauler delivers poor service?
+What if my hauler provides poor service?

 What are the rules, quality controls, and expectations for haulers?

 All haulers must collect household trash and recyclables once per week.
-They must meet service level agreements that include professionalism, qualified and trained staff, and a call center that is adequately staffed and maintained weekdays from 8:00am to 5:00pm.
+They must meet service level agreements that include professionalism, qualified and trained staff, and a call center that is adequately staffed and maintained on weekdays from 8:00am to 5:00pm.

 Who monitors the service providers for quality of service?

 Gwinnett County manages the solid waste program to ensure that quality customer service is provided to our residents.
 Call 770.822.7141 or email firstname.lastname@example.org with customer concerns.

 For new setup, please contact Gwinnett County Solid Waste at 770.822.7141.
 The hauler has up to 10 business days to deliver your trash and/or recycle containers.